-- The graph below depicts SVA's CAASPP results from the 2022-23 school year.
-As it was the second year after the pandemic, many of our students struggled to meet grade-level standards, which is evident in both state and national student achievement data. - During the second year of our school's operation, we hired three new teachers and a new principal.
-Such changes brought about challenges that included establishing new systems of support and fostering a new team culture.
-We also had to ensure instructional consistency across all grades with the introduction of new teachers and work diligently to engage families, especially in the midst of lingering attendance issues from the pandemic, which contributed to low attendance rates. - The learning gaps that many of our students experienced from the first year are still apparent in our CAASPP results.
-In English Language Arts (ELA), only 10.91% of SVA students met or exceeded the standards.
-In Math, approximately 3.64% exceeded the standards, and nearly 9.09% met them.
+- The graph below depicts SVA's CAASPP results from the 2023-242-23 school year.
+As it was the second year after the pandemic, many of our students struggled to meet grade-level standards, which is evident in both state and national student achievement data. - During the thirdsecond year of our school's operation, we hired a school counselor, three general educationnew teachers, including an inervntion specialist, several new support staff and a Community School Director.and a new principal.
+Such changes brought about challenges that included establishing new systems of communication, shifting roles and responsibilities, -and fostering a new team culture.
+We also had to ensure instructional consistency across all grades with the introduction of new teachers, mentorships, and ensure partnerships were solid between the teaching staff and support staff. - The learning gaps that many of our students experienced from the first year are still apparent in our CAASPP results.
+In English Language Arts (ELA), 12.07only 10.91% of SVA students met or exceeded the standards, an increase of 2.6% from last year.
+In Math, approximately 6.893.64% met or exceeded the standards, with a decrease of approximately and nearly 9.09 6% met them.
 Nearly 70% of our students are not considered proficient in ELA and Math.
-We are still guiding a community of learners through the aftermath of the pandemic. - The results from the 2022-23 school year provided insights for us to focus on areas of improvement, including accelerating instruction in core subject areas, expanding access to high-dosage tutoring and targeted interventions, offering behavioral support for students, and increasing access to strategies to help families address barriers with school. - SVA is encouraged by some of the progress seen year-over-year in our largest grade sample.
-In the 22-23 4th grade class, the percentage of students not meeting the standard dropped from 70% in 21-22 to 58% in 22-23, showcasing a 12% improvement.
-The group approaching the standard also saw growth, increasing from 25% to an encouraging 29.17%.
-Most impressively, the percentage of students meeting the standards jumped from 5% to 12.5%.
+Our plan to improve outcomes in this area is to continue our attendance initiatives, individualized supports, targeted intervention, and a focus on essential skills.
+We are still guiding a community of learners through the aftermath of the pandemic. - The results from the 2023-242-23 school year provided insights for us to focus on areas of improvement, including accelerating instruction in core subject areas through intervention, expanding access to high-dosage tutoring and targeted interventions, individualized supports, robust attendance initiatives for families and students, offering behavioral support for students, and increasing access to strategies to help families address barriers with school. - SVA is encouraged by some of the progress seen year-over-year in our largest grade sample.
+In the 23-2422-23 54th grade class, the percentage of students not meeting the standard in ELA dropped from 70% in 21-22, to 58%, to 55% in 23-242-23, showcasing a 12% improvement over time with a group that did not receive in person Tk, K, 1st grade instruction during the pandemic.
+Most impressively, the percentage of students meeting the standards jumped from 5% to 23% in the past three years.
 The positive momentum was not limited to ELA.
 In Math, where the challenge was equally daunting in 2021-2022, similar strides were made.
-The 70% of students who were not meeting the standards in Math had reduced to 58%, showing a 12% improvement.
-Those approaching the standards climbed from 15% to 25%.
-And students meeting the standards improved from 15% to 16.67%. - Despite the challenges posed by these test results, SVA remains committed to utilizing this situation as an opportunity for growth and learning.
-SVA will harness the collective wisdom and expertise of its school leaders, teachers, coaches, support from the District and MCOE, and available consultants in our quest for improvement.
+Those approaching the standards climbed from 15% to 27% in the past 3 years.
+We recognize the need for targeted math intervention\And students meeting the standards improved from 15% to 16.67%. - Despite the challenges posed by these test results, SVA remains committed to utilizing this situation as an opportunity for growth and learning.
+SVA went into Comprehensive School Improvement (CSI) status for the 23-24 school year, and we approach this condition as an opportunity to utilize the support from the state to improve outcomes for our students in the 2023-24 school year.
+Our team spent the year collaborating and producing a CSI plan that includes professional development in project based learning, academic instruction, cultural sensitivity, inclusion and hiring an intervention specialist.
+Fundamentally, SVA will harnessed the collective wisdom and expertise of its school leaders, teachers, coaches, support from the District and MCOE, and available consultants in our quest for improvement.